Applying for a Grant

 Monitoring, Evaluation and Learning

 Throughout the duration of the grant, we work with the organisations we fund to monitor and evaluate their work.
-This helps to ensure you achieve what you set out to do and helps us to provide evidence when working to secure new funds.
+This helps to ensure you achieve what you set out to do and helps us to provide evidence of impact when working to secure new funds.

 If you do not send us your monitoring forms by the deadline given, this may affect the outcome of any future applications.